paulahemsi/netwhat/README.md

 # netwhat
-an introduction to network problematics
+This [project](en.subject.pdf) is an introduction to network problematics

 * [What is an IP address](#what_is_an_IP_address)
 * [What is a Netmask](#what_is_a_Netmask)